suim-park/Capstone-RAG-Team/README.md

-# Medical Questioning and Answering Using GraphRag
+# Medical Question Answering Using GraphRag

 ## Table of Contents